 Scotch Creek Wildlife Area Charles and Mary Eder Unit

-Eighteen lucky hunters will have an opportunity to hunt for deer this fall on the 6,000- acre Charles and Mary Eder unit of the Scotch Creek Wildlife Area in northeastern Okanogan County.
-This drawing is open to the general public without any additional fees beyond the cost of a hunting license and the standard tags.
+to hunt on the 6,000- acre Charles and Mary Eder unit of the Scotch Creek Wildlife Area in northeastern Okanogan County, just

 Drawing will take place in late August.

-Drawing results will be posted online the last week of August.
+Drawing results will be posted online the week following.

-Winners will receive their access permit and boundary map through the mail.
+Winners will receive their access permit through the mail.

 There is no fee to enter this drawing.